Wild Encounters

 Read full post

-Connecting people with nature, that is what I do.
-I dont care what awards you have won or how many followers or likes you have.
+Connecting people with nature that is what I do.
+It means nothing to me what awards you have won, how many followers or likes you have.
 How you treat nature tells me all I need to know about you.

 Each month the BBC Wildlife magazine feature a short, light-hearted interview with a wildlife photographer.